SoftInstigate/restheart-vagrant/README.md

 ## Use RESTHeart ##

-If everything went fine, a running RESTheart server is listening at port 8080 and you could verify that by connecting to the embedded [HAL browser](http://localhost:8080/browser).
+If everything went fine, a running RESTHeart server is listening at port 8080 and you could verify that by connecting to the embedded [HAL browser](http://localhost:8080/browser).

 Then have a look at the complete [documentation](http://restheart.org/docs/overview.html) for the next steps.